CurlyWurly-1/PICO-W-Micropython-examples/README.md

 If you don't want to do this, consider using a breadboard to connect everything together, but you might need to add 1K pullup resistors to the SDA and SCL lines.

-In may case, using a split 3.3V power harness and separate wires for the TX/RX/SDA/SCL pins meant that I didn't have to add pull up resistors, but consider that YMMV here.
+In my case, to supply power to each module I constructed a 3.3V/GND harness out of dupoint wires, and used separate pairs of dupoint wires for each module's communication pins.
+Whilst I didn't have to add any pull up resistors to the SDA/SCL wires, I did notice that I had to separate the I2C busses for the BNO055 to work OK.
+You will notice that I2C0 was used for the OLED, and I2C1 for the BNO055.

 <img src="/images/picow_pinout.png" alt="PICO W Pinout"/>